gee842/lyrica/README.md

 The most lightweight lyric finder possible, just sends you pure text.

-Stop eating away art your precious data plan, get only what you were looking for: just lyrics.
+Stop eating away at your precious data plan, get only what you were looking for: just lyrics.

 I will never run ads, this costs me nothing and therefore should make me nothing.
 (Also means I won't pay for marketing this, so share with your friends if you enjoy it)